lightbend/config/SPEC.md

    directories in the filesystem) will be application-defined.
  - An included filename can refer to any of a HOCON file or a JSON file or a Java properties file.
 These are distinguished by extension:
-    - `.properties` for Java properties
+    - `.properties` for Java properties (parser built into the JDK)
-    - `.json` for JSON
+    - `.json` for JSON  (can be parsed with a slightly modified HOCON parser)
     - `.conf` or `.hocon` for HOCON
-   If the included filename has no extension, then any of the above extensions are allowed.
+ - If the included filename has no extension, then any of the above extensions are allowed.
 If the included filename has an extension already then it refers to precisely that filename and the format is not flexible.